 - Il Giardino di Chiara – lovely small family run bed and breakfast in the center of Oristano, in Via Cagliari.

 If you get hungry when exploring Oristano, head straight to Craf, a traditional trattoria serving the best Sardinian staples.
-Another fabulous place, a bit more fancy, is Cocco & Dessì.
+Another fabulous place is Cocco & Dessì.
 You will find a large selection of fish and seafood dishes (their paccheri with zucchini and shrimp are mouthwatering) as well as vegetarian and meat based dishes.

 How To Get To Oristano

 Oristano is probably the easiest city to reach on island, thanks to its central location.
 You can easily get there from any harbor and airport by car, just taking SS 131 to the city, or by train: there are several direct trains every day.

 - What To See And Do In Sassari